csev/dj4e/assn/dj4e_html.md

 and a view, but sometimes you just want to have a few static HTML pages on your site.

+*Important:* This assignment assumes you have finished the previous assignment to setup your Django environment.
+You will be adding some HTML files to your Django environment so they are available to the autograder for grading.

 Serving HTML Content
 --------------------